jesskelsall/astarus/storylines/ended/escaping-the-desert.md

 On return to [Oriel Elsandoral](../../characters/oriel-elsandoral.md), the arch-mage thanks them for their help, regretting not trusting their word and doing more to help in advance.
 Now with her favour, she asks what they would like from her in exchange for their services.

-The party decides they wish to learn more about the [Fall of Chausain Memory Sphere](../../items/artifacts-of-oonar/memory-spheres/fall-of-chausain-memory-sphere.md).
-Oriel's investigation of the [memory sphere](../../items/artifacts-of-oonar/memory-spheres/memory-sphere.md) coupled with the party's descriptions of its contents convinces her of its immense importance, causing her to offer to be their patron, an offer they accept.
+The party decides they wish to learn more about [Mémoire de Défaite](../../items/echneshment/memory-spheres/memoire-de-defaite.md).
+Oriel's investigation of the [memory sphere](../../items/echneshment/memory-spheres/memory-sphere.md) coupled with the party's descriptions of its contents convinces her of its immense importance, causing her to offer to be their patron, an offer they accept.
 Oriel offers to teleport them to a [Nil'Savnic Alliance](../../civilisations/nilsavnic-alliance/nilsavnic-alliance.md) capital city of their choosing.
 She reveals that she knows of [Familia Vulpes](../../organisations/familia-vulpes.md), offering to teleport them instead to [Trest](../../places/towns/trest.md) on [Vētrall Astérr](../../characters/vetrall-asterr.md)'s request.

 The party wishes to leave immediately and rest in [Trest](../../places/towns/trest.md).
 [Oriel Elsandoral](../../characters/oriel-elsandoral.md) teleporting them to the [Trest Marketplace](../../places/structures/trest-marketplace.md) ends their stint in the Kas'ran Desert.